 Coronavirus and nursing homes and long term care facilities

 With nursing homes and long term facilities already being a hotbed for infectious disease, it was simple for COVID-19 to make its way through the residents.
 To date, more than 28,000 of the staff and residents of these facilities have died of COVID-19.
 Over 153,000 have tested positive.
-The US still does not have full testing capability.
+Yet, the US still does not have full testing capability.
 Likely, the number of cases is far beyond this count.

 When you break down the statistics, the cases attributing to nursing homes and long term care make up only 11% of the country’s numbers.
 Disproportionately, the deaths make up a third of the total.
 In some states, the numbers make up ½ of their deaths.
 Because of discrepancies in how each state reports their cases and deaths, a clear comparison can be difficult.
 Even without this information, nursing homes and long-term care facilities are unquestionably high-risk in the COVID-19 fight.